azdanov/CS50/README.md

 Didn't find needle in haystack.
 ```

-Official specifications for [find, more comfortableack](http://docs.cs50.net/problems/find/more/find.html) on CS50.
+Official specifications for [find](http://docs.cs50.net/problems/find/more/find.html) on CS50.

 My implementation of [find](PSET3/find_more).